Tentel456/stanford-codeinplace/README.md

 # stanford-codeinplace
-My python code in plane in Stanford
+My python codes in plane in Stanford